Sustain / Real Bread Campaign / About / Marketing and labelling

 On 2nd April 2009, the Real Bread Campaign and the Real Food Festival sent the following open letter to the Federation of Bakers and its member companies (Premier Foods, Allied Bakeries, Warburtons, Frank Roberts & Sons, Fine Lady Bakeries, Delifrance (UK), WD Irwin & Sons and William Jackson & Son), which collectively produce around 80% of the loaves we buy in the UK.

-The few responses we received mainly focussed on the issue of animal products, and none denied the use of hidden added enzymes in their loaves.
+The responses mainly focussed on the issue of animal products, with none denying the use of hidden added enzymes in their loaves.

 Statement on behalf of the Federation of Bakers by Gordon Polson, director in response to the Real Bread Campaign’s claims about bread containing animal products/enzymes.